-Many Christians believe there will be an end time revival before the second coming of Christ to this earth.
-If this is so, what would that look like, and what should we be doing in an effort to make ourselves ready for when it occurs?
+Many Christians believe there will be an end time revival before the Second Coming of Christ to this earth.
+Without commenting on the validity of such a thing, what might that look like, if it occurred, and what should we be doing in an effort to make ourselves ready for it?
 The words that come immediately to mind are the words of Christ that the disciple is not above his master, nor is the servant above his lord (Matthew 10:24).
-If Jesus shook up his world during his earthly ministry, then whatever we might be like during an end time revival, it is enough to say that we should be as our Lord (Luke 6:40), and, whatever the Bible says about us during this period, it should never be made to mean something that contradicts the nature of Jesus as Servant, the Weakness of God or the One of no reputation.
+If Jesus shook up his world during his earthly ministry, then whatever an end time revival might look like, it is enough to say that we should be as our Lord (Luke 6:40), and, whatever we believe the Bible says about such a period, it should never be made to mean something that contradicts the nature of Jesus as Servant, i.e. the Weakness of God or the One of no reputation.
 The Bible is the word of God written down to reveal the Word of God.
 It cannot be made to violate that understanding (John 10:35).

-One event that the Bible says will accompany the last days is the pouring out of God’s Spirit upon all flesh or all mankind (Acts 2:16; cp.
-Joel 2:28-29).
+One event that the Bible says will accompany the last days is the pouring out of God’s Spirit upon all flesh (Acts 2:16; cf. Joel 2:28-29).
 Peter said this occurred in the first century AD on the Pentecost following Jesus’ crucifixion and resurrection.
-Therefore, if it should occur again in the time immediately preceding Jesus’ return to this earth (Acts 1:11), it would look similar to the what we see in the lives of the Apostles and the events of their day.
+Therefore, if it should occur again in our day (and again, I am not making a judgment about this), it would look similar to the what we see in the lives of the Apostles and the events of their day.
 What did the Holy Spirit do at that time?

-According to Jesus’ words, the Holy Spirit was to teach his people all things and remind them of what Jesus told them (John 14:26).
+According to Jesus’ words, the Holy Spirit was to teach his people all things and remind them of what Jesus told them (John 14:26 — in our case, we have only the Gospel narratives for Jesus’ words).
 He will testify about Jesus (John 15:26).
 He will guide his people into all truth (John 16:13), and will bring glory to Jesus by making the things of Jesus known to his disciples (John 16:14).
-Isn’t this what we find in Acts, the record of the disciples’ ministry?
-The disciples, through the Spirit, took Jesus’ words and testified to the world about their Savior (cp.
-John 14:26; 15:26).
+This what we find in Acts, the record of the disciples’ ministry.
+The disciples, through the Spirit, took Jesus’ words and testified to the world about their Savior (cf. John 14:26; 15:26).
 Through the Spirit they glorified Jesus by making known to the world what Jesus had said and done (John 16:14) and guided even those into all truth who were ignorant of the God of Abraham.
 Even so, how was this done?
 Can we define it in terms of modern technology—i.e. the Gospel going out in a great display of power bringing hundreds of thousands, perhaps millions, to Christ?
 I don’t think so.

-At the end of the day (or the end of the age) I must be like Jesus!
+At the end of the day, I must be like Jesus!
 How can I be like Jesus, tasting his power and fellowship in his sufferings and be like him in his death (Philippians 3:10)?
 To be like Jesus, I must have no power, for he didn’t retain his almighty power (Philippians 2:5-6), but, rather, he traded in his godly form to take upon himself flesh (Philippians 2:7), and, in doing so, he became the weakness of God (1Corinthians 1:25) for our sakes.

-Any end time revival will not be accomplished through a wonderful display of man’s great power, because that can never be anything more than information.
+Any “end time” (also never mentioned in the Bible) revival will not be accomplished through a wonderful display of man’s great power, because that can never be anything more than information.
 There is nothing wrong with good information or the devices of men (i.e. TV, radio, the Web etc.) that could be used to offer it, but the power of God that will create any great end-time revival will be expressed in weakness, and Jesus is the weakness of God (1Corinthians 1:25).
-If I am to express the power of God in an end time revival, I must run the race before me and lay aside every tempting but unnecessary encumbrance, including my favorite sin that so easily defeats me, and I can do this only by fixing my eyes upon Jesus who is both the Author and Perfecter of my faith (Hebrews 12:1-2), for it is not I (man) but God who will do it all.
+If I am to ever express the power of God, I must run the race before me and lay aside every tempting but unnecessary encumbrance, including my favorite sin that so easily defeats me, and I can do this only by fixing my eyes upon Jesus who is both the Author and Perfecter of my faith (Hebrews 12:1-2), for it is not I (man) but God who will do it all.